-A Rhetoric of Love Teacher's Edition is a companion text.
-It gives guidance and suggestions on how to teach the student text.
+A Rhetoric of Love Teacher's Edition gives guidance and suggestions on how to teach the student text (000860).
 Its notes, plans, and assessments inform and advise.

 This volume aims to connect the modern teacher to an ancient topic.
-It aims to do with with the least frustration, too.
-To achieve that goal, its lesson and helps follow a basic design.
+It aims to do so with the least frustration, too.
+To achieve that goal, its lessons and helps follow a basic design:

 - Each lesson in this volume pairs with the same-numbered chapter in the student text.